hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 installpkg slackpkg+-*.txz
 ```

 At the time of writing, the README says it is possible to use the script `/usr/doc/slackpkg+-*/setupmultilib.sh`.
-This script didn't work properly for me; it didn't uncomment the line to set the multilib repo as the priority, which had me scratching my head.
+This script didn't work properly for me, as it didn't uncomment the line to set the multilib repo as the priority, which had me scratching my head.

 Instead, manually edit `/etc/slackpkg/slackpkgplus.conf`: